swiftlang/swift-evolution/proposals/optional-iteration.md

 ```
 There are several workarounds to avoid that extra level of indentation, none of which can be called a general solution:
 * `guard` is a pretty straight-forward option for a simple scenario, but `guard` doesn't fall through – if handling the nil case is unnecessary and there follows subsequent arbitrary logic that is insensitive, resistant to `nil` or doesn't depend on that whatsoever, rearranging the flow with `guard` is likely to become a counterproductive experiment that affects readability while still keeping the indentation.
 * Coalescing with `?? []` is only valid with types that conform to `ExpressibleByArrayLiteral`.
 The needless allocation of `[]` is also something rather to be eschewed than encouraged.
 Furthermore, an empty instance is not guaranteed to exist for an arbitrary sequence.
+This helps to see another flaw in the `?? #placeholder#` fix-it from an engineer's perspective.
+There are potentially untraceable cases when the fix-it is wrong.
 * Reaching for `sequence?.forEach` excludes control transfer statements, such as `continue` and `break`.
 The differences are clearly listed in the [documentation](https://developer.apple.com/documentation/swift/sequence/3018367-foreach):

   > Using the forEach method is distinct from a for-in loop in two important ways: